clemecc/nameless_labyrinth/documents/functional breakdown.md

   - Pawns
   - Players

-- Probable use of 2-dimensional lists for game board
+- Probable use of 2-dimensional lists OR dicts for game board

 ## Program logic